cake-tech/cakewallet-guides/docs/basic-features/exchange.md

 ---
 # Cake Wallet exchanges

 If you would like to exchange cryptocurrencies, then you can use Cake Wallet's built-in exchange.
 We show examples below converting Bitcoin (BTC) and Monero (XMR), but it works for many other assets as well!
+Exchange services are provided third parties.

 ### Step 1